 The Comprehensive Policy Review of Operational Activities for Development

-The General Assembly oversees the work of the UN Development Group and many of its member entities through its Economic and Financial Committee (Second Committee).
+The General Assembly oversees the work of the UNSDG and many of its member entities through its Economic and Financial Committee (Second Committee).
 This committee deals with issues relating to economic growth and development such as macroeconomic policy questions, financing for development, sustainable development, human settlements, poverty eradication, globalization and interdependence, operational activities for development, and information and communication technologies for development.

 Through its Second Committee, the General Assembly conducts a Comprehensive Policy Review of operational activities for development of the United Nations system.
 This resolution responds to the mandate defined by: